Searching a Database of Source Codes Using Contextualized Code Search

 \section{Conclusions}

 We have proposed the problem of contextualized code search, where a database of code fragments is searched for a match to a query composed of various evidences extracted from the surrounding program.
 The benefit of contextualized code search compared to other code search methods is that search happens ``for free'' using the surrounding context; the user need not specify the parameters for search.
-We have proposed a general, probabilistic framework that allows the inclusion of various types and modes of evidences (sets of types that appear in the surrounding code, lists of formal parameters, English comments, etc.).
+We have proposed a general, probabilistic framework that allows the inclusion of various types of evidence (sets of types that appear in the surrounding code, lists of formal parameters, English comments, etc.).
 Virtually any evidence can be used, as long as a suitable encoder for the evidence can be developed.
-A key technical innovation is the learning of a ``reverse encoder'' that allows for fast search, by allowing the framework to pre-compute a simple, closed-form version of the posterior on the latent location of a code; this posterior allows for very fast search at query time.
+A key technical innovation is the learning of a ``reverse encoder'' that allows for fast search, by allowing the framework to compute a simple, closed-form version of the posterior probability of generating a code from the evidence at query time.